-I joined the School of Languages and Applied Linguistics at the Open University in January 2016 as Lecturer in Applied Linguistics and English Language.
-Prior to that, I held a lectureship/senior lectureship post at Kingston University London where I briefly served as the Acting Head for the Department of Linguistics and Languages.
+Before joining the School of Languages and Applied Linguistics at the Open University in January 2016, I held a lectureship/senior lectureship post at Kingston University London where I briefly served as the Acting Head for the Department of Linguistics and Languages.
 I have also taught at Goldsmiths University and King's College London.

 I hold a PhD in (Modern Greek) Sociolinguistics from King's College London, a Postgraduate Certificate in Learning and Teaching from Kingston University, an MA in Applied Linguistics from Birkbeck University of London, and a First Degree in French Language and Literature from the University of Athens.